SilkRose/Pony/stories/chaotic-crush/04-genuine-gift.md

 Fluttershy replies, "I made yours, too.
 I wanted to always be there for you as well.
 I got the idea after seeing Pinkie Pie wearing a scarf that looks exactly like this one."

-"Oh, that one!", Discord laughs.
+"Oh, that one!"
+Discord laughs.
 "That was the scarf I snapped into existence.
 She wanted to keep it and told me to make one by hand to make it more special."

 "I really like it, thank you!"
 Fluttershy says as a blush starts to form on her face.